What do the words “wheeling forward” mean to you?

 Your story of “wheeling forward” may involve your own version of stitches…representing a hard lesson learned.
 The message I’d like you to take away from this glimpse into my history is that we must be willing to say “yes” to things outside our comfort zone in order to experience life…the sweet and the not so sweet.

 By the way, I did go on the date, although not on a motorcycle for quite some time.
-I guess it turned out okay…we’ve been married for over 40 years.
+I guess it turned out okay…we’ve been married forty-five years.

 Please share your “wheeling forward” story with me on my Facebook page I’d love to hear from you.